telerik/maui-docs/knowledge-base/display-week-number-scheduler-header-maui.md

 ## Solution

-To display the week number in the `HeaderTextFormat` of the RadScheduler, you can utilize data binding for customization.
+To display the week number in the `HeaderTextFormat` of the `RadScheduler`, you can utilize data binding for customization.
 The `HeaderTextFormat` property is bindable, allowing you to format the date in the header as required.

 Below is an example demonstrating how to bind a property to the `HeaderTextFormat` property of the Scheduler control: